What is the Neurodiversity Support Program?

 Want to get connected with this program?

-Our Executive Function Coaching is a one-on-one program where you meet weekly with a coach for an hour to work on academic goals related to executive functioning skills for students with deficits in executive functions.
-This coaching specifically targets skills like time management, advocacy, procrastination, and much more through a personalized approach to meet your goals!
+Coaching is a one-on-one program where you meet weekly with a coach for an hour to work on academic goals related to integrating and aclimating to college life.
+Coaching can specifically target skills like time management, advocacy, procrastination, and much more through a personalized approach to meet your goals!

 This program has limited coaching spots available each semester.
 If you are interested in participating, don’t hesitate to get in touch with us to discuss resources with one of our coordinators.